Struki84/exa/claude_search/claude_search.md

 # Using Claude's "Tool Use" Feature with Exa Search Integration
-This guide will show you how to properly set up and use Anthropic's and Exa's API client, and utilize Claude's function calling or "tool use" feature to perform Exa search integration.
+This guide will show you how to properly set up and use Anthropic's and Exa's API client, and utilise Claude's function calling or "tool use" feature to perform Exa search integration.

-### What this guide covers
 ### What this guide covers
 - Installing the prerequisite packages
 - Setting up API keys as environment variables